tensorflow/models/research/syntaxnet/g3doc/syntaxnet-tutorial.md

 between different words in the sentence.
 For example *I* is the subject of *saw*, as signified by the directed arc labeled *nsubj* between these words;
-*man* is the direct object (dobj) of *saw*; the preposition *with* modifies *man* with a prep relation, signifiying modification by a prepositional phrase;
+*man* is the direct object (dobj) of *saw*; the preposition *with* modifies *man* with a prep relation, signifying modification by a prepositional phrase;
 and so on.
 In addition the verb *saw* is identified as the *root* of the entire sentence.